 In recent days, the Chinese Foreign Ministry had for the first time stressed the restrictions placed on the North by the U.N. resolutions, and said that China was ready to maintain “close communication” with other countries on the matter.
 But it was far from clear Wednesday how far China might be prepared to go in joining Washington to push for further sanctions on North Korea.

 A delegation of Chinese officials visited Pyongyang shortly before North Korea’s leader, Kim Jong-un, announced his intention to move ahead with the launch.
 Some Chinese and Western analysts interpreted the announcement, so soon after the Chinese trip, as a rebuff of Chinese efforts to persuade North Korea to abandon its plans.
 The launching appeared to dash the hopes of some analysts that Mr. Kim might soften North Korea’s confrontational stance.
-It showed him instead as intent on bolstering his father’s main legacy of nuclear weapons and long-range missile programs to justify his own hereditary rule.
+It showed him instead as intent on bolstering his father’s main legacy of

 For Mr. Kim, barely a year in office, the launching was important in three respects.
 Its apparent success, after a test of the same rocket failed spectacularly seconds after takeoff in April, demonstrated what one American intelligence official called “a more professional operation” to diagnose and solve rocket-design problems similar to those the United States encountered in the 1960s.
 He built credibility with the powerful North Korean military, whose ranks he purged in recent months, replacing some top leaders with his own loyalists.